ylatkin/tfcp/TFCP.md

 Converting `twofold` to `safe_int` returns NaN if twofold's _error_ part is too much to uniquely identify the integer result.

 Note, that there is no safe type for unsigned integer.
-Converting a twofold into unsigned throws immediately.
+Converting a twofold into unsigned throws immediately if error.